Save on Y-DNA and Family Finder During Our Father's Day Sale! Now through June 18th.

 THE CONSENSUS BRANCHING STRUCTURE OF R-M222

-Project Administrators and independent researchers have separately worked out a branching structure for the R-M222 Haplogroup that includes not only SNPs discovered by FTDNA but also through testing procedures conducted by other laboratories.
+Project Administrators and independent researchers in times past have separately worked out a branching structure for the R-M222 Haplogroup that includes not only SNPs discovered by FTDNA but also through testing procedures conducted by other laboratories.
 It is very close to the FTDNA Haplotree but in some cases adjusts the placement of rarely-seen SNPs.
 It is FTDNA’s policy to base their tree only on SNPs that they have confirmed from DNA samples that were provided by their own customers and analyzed in their own or cooperating labs.
 The consensus tree undergoes constant revision, and changes will be reflected in the branching diagrams that presented here.

 DISCUSSION OF RESULTS